 To run your DevOps activities, you need a node (virtual machine).
 Shippable supports 2 types of nodes:

 These are managed and dynamically provisioned by Shippable Platform.
 There is no need to worry about managing build infrastructure.
-There are multiple sizes that you can use depending on your need: * 2 core, 3.75GB RAM (default) -- this is equivalent to AWS c4.large instance type * 4 core, 7.5GB RAM -- this is equivalent to AWS c4.xlarge instance type * 8 core, 15GB RAM -- this is equivalent to AWS c4.2xlarge instance type
+There are multiple sizes that you can configure, depending on your need:

-These are nodes that you manage yourself and hook to Shippable Assembly Lines to run your DevOps activities.
-The biggest reason for doing this is that your code never leaves your infrastructure.
-Another reason to do this would be if your jobs require access to internal resources that you don't want to be accessible from the internet.
+These are build nodes provided by you and attached to your Shippable Subscription.
+The biggest reason for doing this is that these nodes can be behind your firewall.
+You should choose this node type if you have security policies that prohibit your code from leaving your firewall, or if your jobs require access to internal resources that are not accessible from the internet.
 You can run these nodes anywhere you like.

 Node Pools provide a convenient way to logically group the Nodes.
 This enables you to have scenarios like ability to run jobs on On-demand nodes and BYON nodes simultaneously for a subscription, having nodes of different architecture and operating system(e.g. aarch64-Ubuntu 16.04, x86_64-Windows Server 2016 etc) for a subscription, ability to pin jobs to run on specific node types and a lot more.